Mon. 6 Feb., 02:37 AM UT

 The aspect connects two planets posited 180 degrees apart, and thus, in two complementary signs.
 Such planets are said to be in opposition.
 They are in contradiction with each other and try to gain the upper hand on the other one, which results in the native's being psychologically torn between the two poles of the opposition.
 Traditionally, it is considered a negative aspect since it brings about tensions, but it allows to evolve if one strives to master its contrasts.
 At maturity, it is possible to turn the tension into an asset and strength by harmoniously blending the characteristics of the two planets so connected.

 It is formed when two planets are posited in signs belonging to the same element, and thus compatible.
 Such planets support each other and create a feeling of well-being and easiness since they are in harmony with each other.
 It is an aspect of good luck and psychological comfort.
 However, it favours self-indulgence and passivity.
 Indeed, too much easiness is no incentive to effort...As indicated by its name, it is formed when two planets are on the same degree, or when they are very close to each other.
-The conjunction takes a positive or negative influence, depending on the other aspects formed.
-It can also be neutral.
-It may also depend on the nature of the two planets involved.
-Its function is to combine and blend the characteristics of the planets' energies.

 It is formed when two planets are posited 60 degrees apart.
 Like the trine, it is beneficial and is a factor of harmony between the planets involved.
 However, its effects are more concrete than with the trine and are expressed more outwardly.
 In practice, this aspect is considered the aspect of communication par excellence.
 The planets involved perfectly and actively exchange their energies.